JosePerezHuanca/NVIDIAMonitor/script/readme.md

-# Script NVIDIA
+# NVIDIA Script

-Este script permite consultar varios parámetros de las tarjetas gráficas NVIDIA.
-Se utiliza para llamarlo mediante subprocess desde el complemento, ya que la DLL que se necesita (nvml.dll) es de 64 bits, mientras que NVDA es de 32 bits.
+This script allows querying various parameters of NVIDIA graphics cards.
+It is designed to be called via subprocess from the add-on, since the required DLL (nvml.dll) is 64-bit, while NVDA is 32-bit.

-## Requisitos
+## Requirements

-- Python 3.11 o superior
+- Python 3.11 or higher
 - pynvml
 - cx_Freeze

-## Cómo compilar
+## How to compile

-Se recomienda utilizar un entorno virtual:
+It is recommended to use a virtual environment:
-- Instalar las dependencias: `pip install -r requirements.txt`
+- Install dependencies: `pip install -r requirements.txt`
-- Compilar con: `python setup.py build`
+- Build with: `python setup.py build`
-- Luego de compilar copiar el contenido de la carpeta build a addon/globalPlugins/NVIDIAMonitor.
-Se recomienda renombrar la carpeta que contiene el ejecutable a data
+- After compiling, copy the contents of the build folder to addon/globalPlugins/NVIDIAMonitor.
+It is recommended to rename the folder containing the executable to `data`

-## Cómo utilizar
+## How to use

-Al ejecutar el script, se espera que se ingrese un comando como nombre, uuid, version_driver etc. El comando exit cierra el script.
+When running the script, a command such as name, uuid, driver_version, etc., is expected.
+The `exit` command closes the script.

-## Lista de comandos
+## List of commands

-Nota: algúnos parámetros de información pueden no ser compatibles o estár soportados dependiendo de la tarjeta gráfica.
+Note: Some information parameters may not be compatible or supported depending on the graphics card.

-- `nombre`: Devuelve el nombre de la GPU
+- `name`: Returns the GPU name
-- `uuid`: Devuelve el UUID de la GPU
+- `uuid`: Returns the GPU UUID
-- `version_driver`: Devuelve la versión del driver
+- `driver_version`: Returns the driver version
-- `version_bios`: Devuelve la versión de la BIOS
+- `bios_version`: Returns the BIOS version
-- `carga`: Devuelve la carga de la GPU.
-Ej: 5%
+- `load`: Returns the GPU load.
+E.g., 5%
-- `carga_memoria`: Devuelve la carga de la memoria
+- `memory_load`: Returns the memory load
-- `memoria_libre`: Memoria libre de la GPU.
-Ej: 3.84 GB
+- `memory_free`: Free GPU memory.
+E.g., 3.84 GB
-- `memoria_usada`: Memoria utilizada de la GPU.
-Ej: 0.00 GB
+- `memory_used`: Used GPU memory.
+E.g., 1.00 GB
-- `memoria_total`: Memoria total de la GPU.
-Ej: 4.00 GB
+- `memory_total`: Total GPU memory.
+E.g., 4.00 GB
-- `temperatura`: Temperatura de la GPU.
-Ej: 35°C
+- `temperature`: GPU temperature.
+E.g., 35°C
-- `consumo_energia`: Consumo de la GPU.
-Ej: 17.89 W
+- `power_usage`: GPU power consumption.
+E.g., 17.89 W
-- `consumo_limite`: Límite de energía
+- `power_limit`: Power limit
-- `velocidad_ventilador`: Velocidad del ventilador en porcentaje.
+- `fan_speed`: Fan speed as a percentage
-- `procesos_cuda`: Devuelve la cantidad de procesos CUDA.
+- `cuda_processes`: Returns the number of CUDA processes
-- `procesos_memoria`: Devuelve la memoria utilizada por los procesos
+- `process_memory`: Returns the memory used by processes
-- `frecuencia_reloj`: Devuelve la frecuencia del relojGPU.
-Ej: 1380 MHz
+- `clock_frequency`: Returns the GPU clock frequency.
+E.g., 1380 MHz
-- `frecuencia_max_reloj`: Devuelve la frecuencia máxima del reloj GPU
+- `max_clock_frequency`: Returns the maximum GPU clock frequency
-- `frecuencia_reloj_sm`: Devuelve la frecuencia del reloj SM
+- `sm_clock_frequency`: Returns the SM clock frequency
-- `frecuencia_max_reloj_sm`: Devuelve la frecuencia máxima del reloj SM
+- `max_sm_clock_frequency`: Returns the maximum SM clock frequency
-- `frecuencia_reloj_memoria`: Devuelve la frecuencia del reloj memoria
+- `memory_clock_frequency`: Returns the memory clock frequency
-- `frecuencia_max_reloj_memoria`: Devuelve la frecuencia máxima del reloj memoria
+- `max_memory_clock_frequency`: Returns the maximum memory clock frequency
-- `tx_throughput`: Devuelve el TX Throughput
+- `tx_throughput`: Returns the TX Throughput
-- `rx_throughput`: Devuelve el RX Throughput
+- `rx_throughput`: Returns the RX Throughput
-- `estado_energia`: Devuelve el estado de energía
+- `power_state`: Returns the power state
-- `exit`: Cierra el script
+- `exit`: Closes the script